Miguel "Ali" Berdiel

-Miguel Ali Berdiel (born December 27, 1983) is a Puerto Rican professional basketball player who currently plays for Gigantes de Carolina.
-Berdiel has played in the NCAA, CBA, the NBA G League, and the Baloncesto Superior Nacional (BSN).
-Internationally, Berdiel has played in Belgium, Slovenia, Cyprus, Mexico and Uruguay.
+Miguel Ali Berdiel (born December 27, 1983) is a Puerto Rican former professional basketball player who played for over 20 years in the NCAA, the CBA, the NBA G League, and most notably in the Baloncesto Superior Nacional (BSN).
+Internationally, he has played in Belgium, Slovenia, Cyprus, Mexico and Uruguay.
 Berdiel was a member of the Puerto Rico national basketball team from 2007 until 2014.

 Brief biography

-Berdiel played his college career with Valparaiso from 2001–2006.
+Berdiel played his college career with Valparaiso from 2001 to 2006.
 During his college career he earned the Second Team All-Mid-Continent.

 Berdiel has played professionally in the National Superior Basketball League of Puerto Rico since 1999.

 During the 2006–2007 season, Berdiel played with the Utah Eagles of the Continental Basketball Association (CBA).
 Berdiel also played internationally in Belgium.

 On 11 June 2007, Berdiel signed a contract with the New York Knicks of the NBA to participate in the 2007 Summer League.
 The Knicks had shown interest in Berdiel during the 2006–2007 season having offering him a 10-Day contract in which he was not released by the Dexia-Mons Hainaut of the Belgium league and could not accept the offer.

 During the summer of 2007, Berdiel participated in the Las Vegas Summer Pro League with the New York Knicks.
-After playing in the Summer Pro League he continued to Brazil for the 2007 Pan-American Games as a member of the Puerto Rican National Basketball Team winning the Silver Medal.
+After playing in the Summer Pro League he continued to Brazil for the 2007 Pan-American Games as a member of the Puerto Rican National Basketball Team winning the silver medal.

 On 1 Nov 2007, Berdiel was drafted for a second season in row in the NBDL Draft.
 He was chosen by the Albuquerque Thunderbirds with the 12th pick in the sixth round.
-On May 21, 2008 the Indiana Pacers invited Berdiel to participate with the team in the NBA's summer rookie league.
+On May 21, 2008, the Indiana Pacers invited Berdiel to participate with the team in the NBA's summer rookie league.